George-Ogden/Birthday-Reminder/README.md

 When you cancel adding or removing, a large grey patch appears at the bottom.
 Please comment any suggestions to fix this.

-I will comment later for readability.
+I will comment later for readability and add celebrity birthdays.